shrub4thedub/9dir/README.md

 this software is provided to you by shrub industries under the terms of the GNU GPL version 3 license

+much of this is to be tested - there are likely bugs

 ## dependencies

 - X11 development libraries (`libx11-dev` on Debian/Ubuntu)